 In the early days, the star of his productions was a friend, Chris Young, who went on to star in the movies "The Great Outdoors," "The Book Of Love," "Warlock 2 The Armageddon," and as Bryce the teenage genius/inventor of the title character in the television series "Max Headroom."
 Along with John Poffenbarger and Greg Padakis, the four friends formed their own neighborhood filmmaking group made up of any local kids they could kidnap for a few hours to be in their films.
 That early experience would prove to be great benefit as his career would begin.

 His wide range of production experience spans independent films to studio released films (over 24 and counting).
 He follows each of his movies from the earliest concept in development through production and into post production as well as distribution all in house.
 His roles include feature film development coordinator, producer, director, writer, cinematographer, film editor, production coordinator, post production coordinator, animator, music composer, production sound, and 5.1 surround sound design.
 As a producer, he even negotiated the contracts of and signed two Academy Award nominated actors to a film.
 As a screenwriter, he has several screenplays produced and optioned.

-Jeff Carney is an award winning filmmaker who began making films at the age of 10 in his backyard with his parents' Super 8 camera and a old reel to reel (black and white) video camera.
-As Director of Development and Physical Production Coordinator, along with film producer and director roles, he has worked on and made feature films, including in the Quad Cities, which have been distributed around the world.
-It's not a hobby or a side job but a profession he enjoys and works at each and every day turning creative visions into reality during his management of Astro-Field Productions Film and Video Agency.
+Jeff Carney is an award winning Iowa based filmmaker who began making films at the age of 10 in his backyard with his parents' Super 8 camera and a old reel to reel (black and white) video camera.
+As Director of Development and Physical Production Coordinator, along with film producer and director roles, he has worked on and made feature films, including in Iowa, which have been distributed around the world.
+It's not a hobby or a side job but a profession he enjoys and works at each and every day turning creative visions into reality during his management of Astro-Field Productions Film and Video Agency aka Jeff Carney Films.